Pavlová

 Pavlová (Garampáld) is a village and municipality in the Nové Zámky District in the Nitra Region of south-west Slovakia.

 History

 In historical records the village was first mentioned in 1135, under the name Pauli.

 Geography

 The municipality lies at an altitude of 137 metres and covers an area of 7.617 km2.
 It has a population of about 275 people.

+Population

 Ethnicity

 The population is about 95% Hungarian and 5% Slovak.

 Facilities

 The village has a small public library and a football pitch.
 The Roman Catholic church of St. Lawrence was founded in the village in 1810.